bdosono/bdosono.com/README.md

 + **Domain Reservation**: [Namech_k](https://namechk.com/) is a great resource for helping you secure your online alias on as many public platforms as possible.
 + **Copyright**: Developed by Bryan Dosono under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 + **Conversions**: [Moz](https://moz.com/learn/seo/conversion-rate-optimization) explains conversion rate optimization and shares best practices on crafting calls to action.

+### Archiving
++ **Readiness**: The [Archive Ready](http://archiveready.com/check?url=https://www.bdosono.com/) tool estimates how likely a web page will be archived successfully.
++ **Link Rot**: I periodically check my site for link rot, and use this helpful [command-line tool](https://www.metachris.com/2016/03/find-broken-hyperlinks-in-a-pdf-document-with-pdfx/) to scan for broken hyperlinks within PDFs.
++ **Batch Saving**: The Internet Archive's [Save Page Now](https://web.archive.org/save) feature preserves outlinks of a page all in one sitting.